Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference: Summary

-In summary, this work presents a comprehensive theoretical and experimental investigation of a integrated quantum interferometer.
+In summary, this work presents a comprehensive theoretical and experimental investigation of an integrated quantum interferometer.
 Building on this foundation, we further explore the novel quantum states of HFEQs.

-Theoretically, this interferometer integrates two types of quantum interference: HOM interference and Franson TPI.
-These interferences enable modulation of the joint spectral structure along the sum-frequency and difference-frequency directions, respectively.
-Under the influence of HOM interference, a strongly anti-correlated photon pair can be effectively transformed into a hybrid CV-DV quantum state, namely HFEQs.
+In theory, we investigate an integrated interferometer that incorporates two types of quantum interference: HOM interference and Franson-type TPI.
+These interference effects allow modulation of the joint spectral structure along the sum-frequency and difference-frequency axes, respectively.
+Under the influence of HOM interference, a strongly anti-correlated photon pair can be effectively transformed into a hybrid CV-DV quantum state, referred to as an HFEQ.

-Experimentally, we implemented a system to demonstrate the generation, manipulation, verification, and distribution of HFEQs over a 770 m commercial optical fiber link spanning two buildings.
+Experimentally, we implemented a system to demonstrate the generation, manipulation, verification, and distribution of HFEQs over a 770 m commercial optical fiber link spanning two campus buildings.
 Utilizing a simple tunable HOM interference mechanism, we employed ToFS to confirm the DV nature of HFEQs and demonstrated control over their dimensions.

 Furthermore, by performing Franson TPI measurements on individual frequency bins of HFEQs, we confirmed that the TPI contrast for all frequency bins remained between 95\% and 98\%, significantly exceeding the classical limit of 70.7\%.
-This result provides strong evidence for the highly entangled CV nature in each bin of the HFEQs.
+This result clearly manifests the highly entangled CV nature in each bin of the HFEQs.